BeneathTheInk/lazybones/README.md

 ### `new Lazybones.Document( [ attrs ][, options ] )`

 This is the `Backbone.Model` subclass used to represent all documents in the database.
-This model has an identical API to `Backbone.Model`, with the exception of a few modified methods to help it work with sync.
+This model has an identical API to `Backbone.Model`.